AI Marketing: a simple guide

 Improved efficiency and effectiveness

-One of the most significant benefits of AI in marketing is improved efficiency and effectiveness.
+One of the most significant benefits of AI marketing is improved efficiency and effectiveness.
 Automation can help marketing teams streamline routine tasks, freeing up time and resources for you to focus on more strategic and creative jobs.

 Think of AI as a support tool, that does the heavy lifting for you.
 Doing the P.I.T.A. tasks that you could do, but wouldn’t be an efficient use of your time.